joeyguerra/joeyguerra/pages/blog/2016/storypoints-so-many-questions.md

+---
+{
+    layout: './pages/layouts/post.html',
+    image: '',
+    title: 'Story Points, So Many Questions',
+    excerpt: "Tony likes to push my buttons sometimes.
+He knows what my opinion is about how and why teams should estimate stories.
+So I get a text from him today, asking me what I think about Do Story Points Relate to Complexity or Time?.
+I'm compelled to bite.
+I can help it, but meh, it's easy to post things to the internets.",
+    shouldPublish: true,
+    uri: '/blog/2016/storypoints-so-many-questions.html',
+    tags: ['story', 'points', 'scrum'],
+    published: new Date('2016-08-01T16:43:08.111Z')
+}
+---

 # Story Points, So Many Questions

 [@tonfrazi54](https://twitter.com/tonfrazi54) likes to push my buttons sometimes.
 He knows what my opinion is about how and why teams should estimate stories.
 So I get a text from him today, asking me what I think about [Do Story Points Relate to Complexity or Time?](https://www.infoq.com/news/2010/07/story-points-complexity-effort).
 I'm compelled to bite.
 I can help it, but meh, it's easy to post things to the internets.